2023 Hawaii wildfires: Wildlife and pets

 The Maui Humane Society stated that there were an estimated 3,000 animals from Lahaina that were missing after the fires as of August 16.
 As of August 14, the society had received about 367 lost animal reports and some dual reported with the society and on the "Missing Pets of Maui" Facebook page created by the society which has about 6,400 members.
 Any found animals are checked for any identification and scanned for a microchip, with the society urging that found deceased animals should not be moved or destroyed so that they can be cataloged and checked for any identification.

 Animal welfare advocates and the Maui Police were working in tandem to search the burned areas for lost, injured or deceased animals, with dozens of feeding and drinking stations set up to draw out animals.
-After the fire in order to make room for animals that were impacted by the fires, the Humane Society, and the only open-admission animal shelter on the island airlifted over 100 shelter animals to Portland, Oregon.
-Veterinarians and staff members of the Kīhei Veterinary Clinic, the Humane Society, and the Central Maui Animal Clinic and volunteers coordinated care for the found animals as well as disbursing free medical care, food and animal medication to island residents.
-Donations and care were also extended to the Maui Police Department's K-9 unit that are working with recovery efforts and housing for the animals.
+To make room for animals impacted by the fires, the Humane Society, and the only open-admission animal shelter on the island airlifted over 100 shelter animals to Portland, Oregon.
+Veterinarians and staff members of the Kīhei Veterinary Clinic, the Humane Society, the Central Maui Animal Clinic, and volunteers coordinated care for the found animals and disbursed free medical care, food, and animal medication to island residents.
+Donations and care were also extended to the Maui Police Department's K-9 unit which worked with recovery efforts and housing for the animals.

 Scientists with the National Science Foundation and the Environmental Protection Agency (EPA) began to prep for studies that would monitor and document any changes in water quality due to soil erosion and other effects of the fire that can affect the island's waterways and ecosystems.
 Others expressed thanks that areas such as the Maui Bird Conservation Center was spared from the majority of the fires, as it housed a large portion of the alalā flock.